-96. Cf. John Rawls, Lectures on the History of Moral Philosophy, Barbara Herman and Christine M. Korsgaard (eds.), Cambridge, Mass.: Harvard University Press, 2000), 240-4; Christine M. Korsgaard, Creating the Kingdom of Ends (Cambridge: Cambridge University Press, 1996), 36-7; Onora O'Neill, Constructions of Reason (Cambridge: Cambridge University Press, 1989), 18-9; Carla Bagnoli, "Constructivism in Metaethics," The Stanford Encyclopedia Philosophy (Winter 2017 Edition), Edward N. Zalta (ed.), section 2.1.
-URL of = https://plato.stanford.edu/archives/win2017/entries/constructivism-metaethics/.
+96. Cf. John Rawls, Lectures on the History of Moral Philosophy, Barbara Herman and Christine M. Korsgaard (eds.), Cambridge, Mass.: Harvard University Press, 2000), 240-4; Christine M. Korsgaard, Creating the Kingdom of Ends (Cambridge: Cambridge University Press, 1996), 36-7; Onora O'Neill, Constructions of Reason (Cambridge: Cambridge University Press, 1989), 18-9; Carla Bagnoli, "Constructivism in Metaethics," The Stanford Encyclopedia of Philosophy (Winter 2017 Edition), Edward N. Zalta (ed.), section 2.1.
+URL = https://plato.stanford.edu/archives/win2017/entries/constructivism-metaethics/.
 Kant's view that the supreme principle of morality must be the standard of reason originated as a rejoinder to the so-called dogmatic rationalism, an intuitionist version of moral realism defended by Wolff and Leibniz, as well as to moral sentimentalism, a version of non-cognitivism which links moral concepts and claims to emotions and desires, associated with the founding fathers of the Scottish Enlightenment - Hutcheson, Hume, and Smith.
 See Rawls, Lectures on the History of Moral Philosophy, 235ff; Bagnoli, "Constructivism in Metaethics," 2.1.
 Kant argued that these views are false because they are, in his words, heteronomous, by which he meant that they locate the authority of moral obligations not in the selflegislative and thus autonomous practical reason, but in desires and emotions (in the case of sentimentalism) or in some external facts existing independently of it (in the case of dogmatic rationalism).
-Kant's objection was that these argues, requires us "to act only in accordance with that maxim97 through which you can at the same time will that it become a universal law."98 There are two straightforward ways to interpret this principle.
-First, you ought not to act in a way which cannot be conceived as a universal law.
-For example, consider the maxim "I will borrow money by making a false promise about returning it."
-Now, to will to do so in a world where "borrow money by making a false promise about returning it" is a universal law is a contradiction, because if that law were to hold, nobody in a clear state of mind would lend money to another person any more.
-So, by willing to act on such a maxim one would be at the same time willing the state of affairs in which one could not successfully act on that maxim.
+Kant's objection was that these views have trouble explaining the binding nature of moral obligations, for if sentimentalism were true, moral obligations would depend on contingent emotions and, if dogmatic realism were true, they would depend on motivationally inert facts of the relevant situation.
+See G 4: 441, 443.

-^{95.} See, for example, Lara Denis, Moral Self-Regard: Duties to Oneself in Kant's Moral Theory (New York: Routledge Press, 2012); Robert N. Johnson, Self-Improvement: An Essay in Kantian Ethics (Oxford: Oxford University Press, 2011); Robin S. Dillon, "Self-Forgiveness and Self-Respect," 53-83.
+Press, 2012); Robert N. Johnson, Self-Improvement: An Essay in Kantian Ethics (Oxford: Oxford University Press, 2011); Robin S. Dillon, "Self-Forgiveness and Self-Respect," 53-83.